tmedwards/sugarcube-2/docs/core/special-names.md

 ### `PassageDone` {#special-passage-passagedone}

 Used for post-passage-display tasks, like redoing dynamic changes (happens after the rendering and display of each passage).
+Generates no output.

 Roughly equivalent to the [`:passagedisplay` event](#events-navigation-event-passagedisplay).

 #### History: